APN-Pucky/mTUO/README.md

 ## Test App
-Also included is test app which can be opened by Android Studio (see *./test-boost*).
+Also included is a [test app](./test_boost/) which can be opened by Android Studio (see .
 If you build and run this app it should show the date and time as calculated by boost *chrono*  (indicating that you have built, linked to and called the boost library correctly).
-To use the test app make sure to adjust the values in the  file **local.properties**.
+To use the test app make sure to adjust the values in the [local.properties](./test_boost/local.properties) file.

 *Note:* The test app uses [CMake for Android](https://developer.android.com/ndk/guides/cmake)